beyondstorage/go-storage/docs/rfcs/706-support-http-signer.md

 - Add new interface and operations in definitions.
 - Update docs in site.
 - Implement integration test.
-- Implement `HttpSigner` for services.
+- Implement `HTTPSigner` for services.